tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToSlurm/Tufts_HPC_Cluster_SLURM/Batch_Job.md

 #[commands_you_would_like_to_exe_on_the_compute_nodes]
 # for example, running blast
-# load the module so the correct version python is available to you
+# load the module so the correct version of blast is available to you

 module load blast-plus/2.11.0